-The colony of GHFF was humanely dispersed from the RBG within one week during June 2012.
-Based on the data collected and reports received from the community, to our knowledge:
+The colony of GHFF was humanely dispersed from the RBGS within one week during June 2012.
+Based on the data collected and reports received from the community:

-- 1. no new colonies established, - 2. no welfare issues have resulted from the dispersal or passive measures, - 3.
-GHFF reproductive output was greater than 70%, on average, as measured across six colonies within the Sydney region for three years following the dispersal (Eby, 2014).
+- 1. no new colonies have been established - 2. no welfare issues have resulted from the dispersal or passive measures - 3.
+GHFF reproductive output was greater than 70%, on average, as measured across six colonies within the Sydney region for three years following the dispersal (Eby 2014).

-The RBG Sydney will continue to be monitored daily and ongoing maintenance deterrence deployed to prevent resettlement and establishment of a GHFF colony.
+The RBGS will continue to be monitored daily and ongoing maintenance deterrence deployed to prevent resettlement and establishment of a GHFF colony.